prpole/dissertation/chapter3/norris_capitalocene.md

     cypress: 6; manzanita: 3; poplar: 3; palm: 2.

 [^12]: @germano_san_2011, @wolf_management_2016

-[^13]: Here I break from Paul Formisano’s reading of environmental
-    transformation in *The Octopus* as primarily a California matter.
-    Furthermore, I choose to privilege the interior of Norris’s novel against his subtitle (*The Octopus: A Story of California*). *The Octopus* is no more a pure story of California than *The Pit* is a pure story of Chicago: both concern themselves with the global, and at the very least national, movements of capital.

-[^14]: [I probably need to check out Seltzer here]

 [^15]: It is a peculiar inversion of Vanamee’s mysticism, one of the
     aspects of the novel that most annoys its critics, but now the